Deriving Tsallis entropy from non-extensive Hamiltonian within a statistical mechanics framework: Connection with non-extensive thermodynamic quantities

-Therefore, the effective phase-space density matrix \(\sigma_q\) can be obtained by applying the operator \(\hat{\mathbin{L}}\) to the phase-space density matrix \(\rho_q\). \\ \\ Alternatively, there is a way to consistently define the internal energy as
+Therefore, the effective phase space density matrix \(\sigma_q\) can be obtained by applying the operator \(\hat{\mathbin{L}}\) to the phase space density matrix \(\rho_q\). \\ \\ Alternatively, there is a way to consistently define the internal energy as

 which was introduced in \cite{TSALLIS1998534} with a new definition of the probability called the escort probability given by